 That is from their own statement; and there is no competition.
 It is just a question of various prices.
-In other words, the effect of these buttons shut out from the American market would be that where an American manufacturer would go in and use an 80-cent them?
+In other words, the effect of these buttons shut out from the American market would be that where an American manufacturer would go in and use an 80-cent button-

-Senator Warson (interposing).
-When these Japanese buttons come into this country, somebody buys them, and somebody uses
+Senator WATSON (interposing).
+When these Japanese buttons come into this country, somebody buys them, and somebody "ses them?